Gene nomenclature: Phenotype nomenclature

 When referring to the genotype (the gene) the mnemonic is italicized and not capitalised.
 When referring to the gene product or phenotype, the mnemonic is first-letter capitalised and not italicized (e.g. DnaA – the protein produced by the dnaA gene; LeuA− – the phenotype of a leuA mutant; AmpR – the ampicillin-resistance phenotype of the β-lactamase gene bla).

 Bacterial protein name nomenclature

-Protein names are the same as the gene names, but the protein names are not italicized, and the first letter is upper-case.
+Protein names are generally the same as the gene names, but the protein names are not italicized, and the first letter is upper-case.
 E.g. the name of RNA polymerase is RpoB, and this protein is encoded by rpoB gene.

 Vertebrate gene and protein symbol conventions

 The research communities of vertebrate model organisms have adopted guidelines whereby genes in these species are given, whenever possible, the same names as their human orthologs.
 The use of prefixes on gene symbols to indicate species (e.g., "Z" for zebrafish) is discouraged.
 The recommended formatting of printed gene and protein symbols varies between species.